 Who Lives in Park City Affordable Housing?

 Most residents living in deed-restricted properties in Park City represent the essential workforce who keep our town a world-class resort destination.
-This includes resort employees, police officers, teachers, City employees, artists, bus drivers, servers and bartenders, and nonprofit employees, to name a few.
+This includes resort employees, police officers, teachers, City employees, artists, bus drivers, restaurant servers, bartenders, and nonprofit employees, to name a few.

 Regulation of Deed-Restricted Properties